Hurricane Harvey Response Information

 However, we encourage you to explore other virtual and onsite volunteer opportunities with Red Cross.If interested, apply here.

-Served nearly 4.2 million meals and snacks with our partners in Texas and Louisiana
+Served more than 4.5 million meals and snacks with our partners in Texas and Louisiana

 Latest News on Hurricane Harvey